 I taught every Sunday because I couldn’t imagine what I would have done if I couldn’t do it.
 I resented Sunday services that cut into my class time, and all of these pesky special services and holiday weekends when we didn’t have classes.
 I adored teaching religious education classes and found working with children and youth to be my primary source of spiritual fulfillment and personal enrichment for many years.
 Teaching in religious education led me into so many other things, such as youth advising, chaplaincy, and curriculum writing, that broadened my perspective on ministry.
 These activities opened the way for my involvement in denominational affairs and attendance at General Assembly.

 My passion for religious education continued into parish ministry.
 I cannot emphasize strongly enough the importance of children and youth knowing their minister and seeing their minister actively involved in their activities at church.
 I participate in youth and young adult activities, teach adult religious education classes, and lead summer camp and retreat programs.
-I hope to continue writing curricula, perhaps moving into new areas, such as multigenerational programming.
+I work with religious educators planning multigenerational experiences on Sunday mornings.
 After teaching some adult classes, such as Our Chosen Faith and Building Your Own Theology, I would also like to explore new topics and formats for adult formal learning and experiential opportunities, such as occurs in small group ministry.